PID may refer to any of the following:

 1. Short for product identification or product id, PID is a unique number that helps identify a hardware product or a registered software product.
 For example, a computer mouse PID is often found on the bottom.
 If it's a wireless, it may be inside the case, in or near the battery compartment.
 With software, a "product ID" is more often referred to as a license code or product key, and is used to register the software.
 See our product key page for further information.

-2. Short for process identifier, a PID is a unique number that identifies each of the running processes in an operating system, such as Linux, Unix, macOS, and Microsoft Windows.
-The below output is an example of a few of the processes running in Windows and their associated PIDs listed in the PID column.
+2. Short for process identifier, a PID is a unique number that identifies each running processes in an operating system, such as Linux, Unix, macOS, and Microsoft Windows.
+The output below shows a few of the processes running in Windows and their associated PIDs listed in the PID column.

 |Image Name||PID||Session Name||Session #||Mem Usage|